BDC Hamburger Icon

 Direct method

-The direct method is more time-consuming because, unlike the indirect method, it requires you to track operating cash receipts and payments for every transaction.
+The direct method is more time-consuming.
+This is because, unlike the indirect method, it requires you to track operating cash receipts and payments for every transaction.
 You also must reconcile your cash flow statement with your income statement.
 Learn more about what’s included in a cash flow statement below.

 What is the purpose of a cash flow statement?

-For instance, if a cash flow statement indicates you have a deficit, you may need to make some changes to increase your cash flow, such as raising prices or shortening your payment terms.
+For instance, if a cash flow statement indicates you have a deficit, you may need to make some changes to increase your cash flow.
+Such methods include raising prices or shortening your payment terms.
 Or, if you have a cash surplus, you may decide now is a good time to buy new equipment.

 Additionally, a cash flow statement, along with your balance sheet and income statement, is often required by banks or investors when you seek financing.
 Using your cash flow statement, the lender can determine if your business is fiscally sound and will be able to repay the loan or investment.
 [Review this roundup of cash flow problems and how to solve them.]